-The Council has allocated funding as a contribution to the overall redevelopment of the Brierfield Mill site, of which £481k has been advanced by way of loans to the company at 31st March 2023.
+The Council has allocated funding as a contribution to the overall redevelopment of the Brierfield Mill site, of which £481k has been advanced by way of loans to the company at 31st March 2025.
 There were no further loan advances made to the company during the year.

 As with PEARL and PEARL2, any loan advance made by the Council is matched by BIP in line with the investment ratio (2.33:1).
 Loan notes to the value of loans advanced have been issued to the Council by the Company.
 The value of these loan notes (with accrued interest) have been reflected as a Long Term Debtor in the Council's accounts for the year.
-The total value of the loan notes as at 31st March 2023 is £566k (including accrued interest of £86k).
+The total value of the loan notes as at 31st March 2025 is £481K.
+The previously accrued loan note interest of £122k has been reversed as there will not be sufficient monies in the company to pay this interest.